This page brings together information about library services and tools supporting the College in the Schools curriculum.

 Initiate your Account to Access University of Minnesota Libraries

 As a College in the School student, you have full access to all the resources at the Libraries.
 Our extensive online resources such as online journals, magazines, newspapers, databases and ebooks are available to any computer with Internet access and your UMN email and password.
 If you haven't done so, initiate your account now to get started.
+You will also be prompted to set up "duo."

 Course-Specific Pages (get started with research for your Courses)